-The workforce strategy has been broken down into 3 key areas or "Pillars" that cover the core areas that needs to be focused on to be an employer of choice.
-This part of the strategy explains the key priorities under Attraction and retention.
+The Workforce Strategy has been broken down into three key areas or "Pillars" that cover the core areas that need to be focused on to be an employer of choice.
+This part of the strategy explains the key priorities under Attraction and Retention.